SCROLLING TEXT - MARQUEE HTML CODE

 This HTML term Marquee is used to create a scrolling or sliding text.
 The text can move across the screen horizontally or vertically at a certain speed determined by you.
 Note, however, that while it looks nice to have scrolling announcements, advertisements, quotations, or links, having too much animation in your Blog may distract and irritate your readers.
 We had earlier created a line of scrolling text in the Header of our Quotes Blog to let you have an idea what you can do for your Blog.

 Also, animated tags like this are not W3C-compliant.
 Microsoft came up with the marquee tag and while most browsers support it, W3 did not accept it.
 We shall be discussing this in later articles on CSS3 and JavaScript alternatives.
 For this tutorial, we begin with a short explanation of what the attributes do before giving you examples of how these attributes can be applied.
-Marquee Attributes
+Marquee Attributes behavior="scroll" behavior="alternate" behavior="slide"

 This defines how the text will move.
 The default is Scroll.
 If the behavior is not specified, the text scrolls by moving from one end to another.
 Where the behavior is Alternate, the text will move back and forth.
 The Slide seems to have the same effect as Scroll in Firefox browser.